robdobsn/RaftCore/README.md

 This is the Core component of Raft which provides low-level functionality

 Provides the following:
+- Handling of SysMods (system-modules)
+- RaftJson (parameter extraction from JSON documents)
+- JSON configuration of SysMods
+- Communications system which unifies REST API, BLE and serial comms
+- Extensible logging functionality
 - Timeout handing (isTimeout(), timeToTimeout(), etc)
 - ESP32 specifics (enableCore0WDT(), getSystemMACAddressStr(), utilsGetSPIRAMSize(), etc)
-- Execution timer (ExecTimer)
-- ThreadSafeQueue
-- Extensible Logger
-- JSON utilities based on JSMN

 For ESP IDF based projects the following are provided:
 - Arduino time equivalents (millis(), micros(), etc)